Paul Thompson (ice hockey, born 1988): Playing career

 On July 1, 2015, Thompson signed a two-year, two-way free agent contract with the New Jersey Devils.
 To begin the 2015–16 season, Thompson was returned to continue his tenure with the Albany Devils in the AHL.
 On January 8, 2016, Thompson received his first NHL recall by the Devils, and made his debut that night in a 4–1 defeat to the Boston Bruins.
 After three scoreless games with New Jersey, Thompson was reassigned to Albany to finish the season, compiling 35 points in 56 games.

 On June 10, 2016, the New Jersey Devils traded Thompson along with teammate Graham Black to the Florida Panthers in exchange of Marc Savard's contract and a second-round pick in 2018 NHL Entry Draft.

 On July 1, 2017, having left the Panthers as a free agent, Thompson agreed to a one-year, two-way contract with expansion club, the Vegas Golden Knights.
 In the 2017–18 season, Thompson was reassigned by the Golden Knights to AHL affiliate, the Chicago Wolves, for the duration of the year.
 He played in every regular season game with the Wolves, posting 24 goals and 38 points.

 On July 2, 2018, Thompson opted to return to the Florida Panthers organization as a free agent, securing a two-year, two-way deal.

 After concluding his contract within the Panthers organization and Springfield Thunderbirds, Thompson left as a free agent to continue his career in the AHL by signing with the Hartford Wolf Pack, affiliate of the New York Rangers on October 10, 2020.

 As a free agent, Thompson extended his career in the following season, agreeing to a one-year AHL contract with Bridgeport Islanders and assigned to ECHL affiliate, the Worcester Railers, on October 19, 2021.

+In October 2023, Thompson announced his retirement from professional hockey.